Varcin/Caglar-Portfolio/README.md

 # Project 4: Detecting Fraudelant Transactions with Isolation Forest (IF) - In Progress
 * Isolation forest is an unsupervised machine learning algorithm that is easily scalable.
 IF uses a random forest algorithm to randomly selects a feature.
 It randomly splits, separates, and classifies the data.
 The key concept is outliers have fewer splits to isolate in the decision tree.
 * IF randomly selects a single target, therefore it is important to run it multiple times by changing the seed parameter and averaging the results.
+* Anomalies (Outliers) are more often than not Fraudulent Transactions.
+* Isolation Forest did a good job at detecting anomalous behaviour.